mozilla-conduit/review/README.md

 - `--skip-dependencies` : patch only one revision, ignore dependencies.

+- `--diff-id DIFF_ID`: used to specify a specific diff within a revision's history to pull.

 ### Reorganizing the stack

 `moz-phab reorg [start_rev] [end_rev]` allows you to reorganize the stack in Phabricator.